Dreaming381/Latios-Framework/README.md

 ![](Documentation~/media/bf2cb606139bb3ca01fe1c4c9f92cdf7.png)

-# Latios Framework Packages for DOTS – [0.6.4]
+# Latios Framework for Unity ECS – [0.6.5]

+The Latios Framework is a powerful suite of high-performance low-level APIs and feature-sets for Unity’s ECS which aims to give you back control over your gameplay.
+If you like the general paradigms, syntax, and workflows of Unity’s ECS, but find Unity’s offerings to be incomplete or frustratingly full of quirky unintuitive details, then this framework may be exactly what you need to achieve your vision.

+The Latios Framework does not replace Unity’s ECS, but rather complements it with additional APIs and tools.
+In some cases, the Latios Framework may override Unity ECS’s underlying mechanisms to provide more features.
+Desktop platforms are supported out-of-the-box.
+Other platforms may require additional effort to achieve functionality and performance benefits.

-The packages contained in this repository are packages built upon Unity DOTS which I use for my own personal hobbyist game development.
-All packages are licensed under the [Unity Companion License](https://unity3d.com/legal/licenses/Unity_Companion_License).
-The packages may contain code borrowed from official Unity packages and therefore may be seen as derivative works.
+Originally, this framework was for my own personal hobbyist game development, and in a sense, still is.
+However, after several years of development, it has proven a valuable resource to the Unity ECS community.
+It is provided here free to use for personal or commercial usage and modification.
+All modules are licensed under the [Unity Companion License](https://unity3d.com/legal/licenses/Unity_Companion_License).
+The modules may contain code borrowed from official Unity packages and therefore may be seen as derivative works.
+Despite this, the Latios Framework contains many adaptations of top-class solutions in the industry (see [Third Party Notices](THIRD%20PARTY%20NOTICES.md)) as well as original inventions geared towards Unity’s ECS.

+The Latios Framework is best-known in the community for Kinemation, a module which provides extremely high-performance CPU animation and GPU skinned mesh rendering features.

-This version targets Entities 1.0.0 experimental.
+This version targets Entities 1.0.0 prerelease 15.
 If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.

+**Note: This release is not compatible with Prerelease 44 due to instability issues with that release.**

 The 0.6.x series uses Transforms V1, which can be enabled in your project via the Scripting Define Symbol ENABLE_TRANSFORM_V1.
 If you are using Transforms V2,